 Section 2.
 Delegates to both MSEA and NEA conventions are required to attend all scheduled caucus meetings, all business sessions, and vote at appointed times.
 Delegates are expected to stay for the entirety of the convention.

 Section 3.
-In order to be reimbursed for expenses incurred at conventions proper documentation must be provided per EACC policy.
+Reimbursement for expenses incurred at conventions requires proper documentation be provided per EACC policy.

 Section 4.
 Failure to fulfill the duties of a delegate as listed above will result in sanctions to be decided by the Executive Board.